-EU Food Hygiene Regulations specify ISO TS 16649-3 ("Microbiology of food and animal feeding stuffs -Horizontal method for the enumeration of ß-glucuronidase-positive Escherichia coli - Part 3: Most probable number technique using 5-bromo-4-chloro-3-indolyl-ß-D-glucuronide") as the reference method for enumerating Escherichia coli (E. coli) for classifying shellfish harvesting areas and for testing products to be placed on the market (often termed end-product testing).
+EU Food Hygiene Regulations specify ISO 16649-3 ("Microbiology of food chain -Horizontal method for the enumeration of ß-glucuronidase-positive Escherichia coli - Part 3: Detection and most probable number technique using 5-bromo-4-chloro-3-indolyl-β-D-glucuronide") as the reference method for enumerating Escherichia coli (E. coli) for classifying shellfish harvesting areas and for testing products to be placed on the market (often termed end-product testing).

 Alternative methods may be used if validated against the reference method using the procedures given in ISO 16140.